petmal/MindTrial/README.md

 - **name**: A unique display-friendly name to be shown in the results.
 - **prompt**: The prompt (i.e. task) that will be sent to the AI model.
 - **response-result-format**: Defines how the AI should format the final answer to the prompt.
-This is important because the final answer will be compared to the `expected-result` and it needs to consistently follow the same format.
+This can be either:
+  - **Plain text format**: A string instruction describing the expected answer format (e.g., "single number", "list of words separated by commas").
+  - **Structured schema format**: A JSON schema object defining the structure of the expected response for complex data (e.g., objects with specific fields and types).
-- **expected-result**: This defines the accepted valid answer(s) to the prompt.
-It can be a string if there is only a single valid answer or a list of strings if there are multiple possible correct answers.
+- **expected-result**: Defines the accepted valid answer(s) to the prompt.
+The format depends on the `response-result-format` type:
-Each answer must follow the `response-result-format` precisely.
+  - **For plain text format**: A string value or list of string values that follow the format instruction precisely.
+  - **For structured schema format**: An object value or list of object values that conform to the JSON schema definition.
+Only one expected result needs to match for the response to be considered correct.

 Optionally, a task can include a list of `files` to be sent along with the prompt: